decond/decond/README.md

 econd
 =====

-Calculate electrical conductivity from MD trajectories
+Calculate the electrical conductivity from MD trajectories